The mayhem of the COVID-19 outbreak has been affecting all parts of the economy and now it has finally arrived at the doorstep of placements as well.

-Earlier this week, Gartner which is a leading US-based consultancy pulled back their job offers from 17 students across IIT-Delhi, IIT-Kanpur and IIT-Madras and IIM-Calcutta.
+Earlier this week, Gartner which is a leading US-based consultancy pulled back its job offers from 17 students across IIT-Delhi, IIT-Kanpur and IIT-Madras, and IIM-Calcutta.
 Now, the graduating batch of top engineering and business schools are considering this as the early signs of most placement offers getting rescinded amid this COVID-19 situation.

-Even placement cells across these top institutes believe that the worst-case scenario could include job offers being revoked besides the postponement of joining dates and cut in salaries
+Even placement cells across these top institutes believe that the worst-case scenario could include job offers being revoked besides the postponement of joining dates and cuts in salaries.

 In anticipation of the problems that lie ahead, the All IITs’ Placement Committee aka AIPC has reached out to all the companies that participated in campus recruitments across all IITs to not revoke their placement offers for the 2019-20 academic year batch of students.

 On Friday, in an appeal shared on social media, IIT-Delhi director Ramgopal Rao wrote “We all understand these are difficult times.
 But please be considerate to keep your promises.
 A few months of delay may be fine.
 Please do not complicate the lives of these brightest children in an already complex environment.
 If at all, they are capable of getting you out of recession faster than you can imagine.”

 Abhay Karandikar who is the Director of IIT-Kanpur also came out in the support of the graduating students who are now worried about their future.
 In a statement on March 30th, he said the campus will be arranging a ‘special placement drive’ in the month of July-August once the current situation has normalized along with helping the students to tap into the vast alumni network which he is affirmative will come forward in their rescue.